 Now, if you are an avid tea-drinker, of course, a cup of tea is something you draw your daily dose of relaxation from, but do not roll your eyes at us just yet!
 Oolong tea contains an amino acid - 'theanine’ -which is known to help relieve anxiety, and boost attention span in the drinkers.
 Studies show that regular oolong tea drinkers had improved cognition, memory, and showed a significantly lower risk of brain function decline.

-The Best Oolong Teas
+The best Oolong teas

 Oolong tea is incredibly versatile!
 It can taste more like green tea or more like black tea, depending on what variant is used - this fact means that different oolong tea variants cannot be drunk the same way.
-Here, we give you two different but impeccable oolong teas, so you can choose what your mood calls for -
+Here, we give you two different but impeccable oolong teas, so you can choose what your mood calls for:

 ‘Soothing’ would be the word for this one, oolong goes very well with milk added to it!
 Depending on the variant of the oolong tea used - the lower oxidation level, the better here - you would not even need to use any sweetener for the milk added.
-We recommend using Taiwanese oolong for making oolong milk tea since it is known for its sweet and fruity flavor.
+We recommend using Taiwanese oolong for making oolong milk tea since it is known for its sweet and fruity flavour.
 Just brew a mug, throw in a splash of milk or cream, and you have got oolong milk tea!

-Of course, you may put add a dash of vanilla essence or a pinch of cinnamon if you are used to drinking bubble tea, but in our opinion, drinking fruity, flowery oolong milk tea by itself, without any flavor alteration, is a divine experience.
+Of course, you may put add a dash of vanilla essence or a pinch of cinnamon if you are used to drinking bubble tea, but in our opinion, drinking fruity, flowery oolong milk tea by itself, without any flavour alteration, is a divine experience.
 Oolong milk tea is the best oolong tea for any season - just add cold milk and ice for summers, and warm milk during the winters!

 All that talk of drinking oolong tea for weight loss is not just for nothing, we present to you - oolong lemon tea!
-We recommend using an oolong tea which tastes and appears similar to black tea, once again, we would specifically recommend Teakruthi's Pure Ceylon Oolong Tea.
+We recommend using an oolong tea which tastes and appears similar to black tea, once again, we would specifically recommend teakruthi's Pure Ceylon Oolong tea.
 Just add 2 teaspoons of oolong tea into 8 ounces of hot water and let it steep for slightly longer - about 5-7 minutes.
 When the tea has steeped, strain it and add a teaspoon of freshly squeezed lemon juice and stir well, oolong tea will now accompany you on to your fitness journey!

 We have been going on and on about the goodness of oolong tea and you have kept reading - we can only assume we have piqued your interest by presenting you with your new potential cup of tea, have we not?
 Let us say you are not an avid tea-drinker and you do not know how to make tea for yourself - worry not - we have promised to tell you ALL about oolong tea, that very much includes actually brewing a cup of it.
 Read on!